jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 * **JRE System Library Problem: Build path specifies execution environment JavaSE-1.6.
 There are no JREs installed in the workspace that are strictly compatible with this environment.**

     The JBoss EAP 6 quickstarts demonstrate Java EE 6 features and are built on Java SE 6.
 JBoss Developer Studio requires Java 8 to run, but is still capable of launching runtimes with various versions of Java.
-You can ignore this warning.
+You can ignore this warning, or you can install a JDK 6 on your machine and add it to Eclipse's Java Runtime Environments by choosing `Preferences` --> `Java` --> `Installed JREs`.

 * **JPA Problem: No connection specified for project.
 No database-specific validation will be performed.**